alsalafiyyah/alsalafiyyah.github.io/_posts/bidah/mawlids/_posts/2020-09-04-rule-on-celebrating-mawlid-during-rabi-al-awwal.md

 layout: post
 title: "Ruling on celebrating the Prophet's Mawlid during Rabi' Al-Awwal in his honor"
 publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah no. 3257-1"
+source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 3257, Question 1"
-category: [mawlids, bidah]
+category: [festivals, bidah]
 hijri: Muharram 16, 1442 AH
 lang: en
 excerpt: "What is the ruling on celebrating the Mawlid (the Prophet’s birthday) in Rabi‘ Al-Awwal as a tribute to the Prophet"
 muftis:
   chairman:
-    - name: Shaykh Abdul-Aziz ibn Baz
+    - name: Shaykh Ibn Baz
       url: /biography/binbaz/
   deputy_chairman:
     - name: Shaykh Abdul-Razzaq Al-Afifi